Edartruwu/json2csv2xlsx/README.md

-# Turn your json into a csv or a xslx easyly with this go API
+# Turn your json into a csv or a xlsx easyly with this go API

 ### This is meant to return a download link, but you can modify it as you want